Leading with Passion and Purpose: Meet our Discipline Heads

 Why do you love working in the community?

-I love getting to work with my clients in the environments that matter to them – be it their homes, local communities, day programs or work.
-I really enjoy being able to use my knowledge, skills and creativity to support my clients in setting and achieving goals that really matter to them.
+I love getting to work with my clients in the environments that matter to them, whether their homes, local communities, day programs, or work.
+I really enjoy using my knowledge, skills, and creativity to support my clients in setting and achieving goals that really matter to them.

-From a personal perspective, I really value the autonomy and flexibility that working in the community provides, and I love the fact that no two clients and no two days are ever the same.
-My MHOT skills are forever growing and adapting to support my client’s needs and I am a far better clinician for this!
+From a personal perspective, I really value the autonomy and flexibility that working in the community offers, and I love the fact that no two clients or days are ever the same.
+My MHOT skills are forever growing and adapting to support my client’s needs, and I am a far better clinician for this!

 What’s your vision for your team?

 I am so proud of our Mental Health team and the dedication our clinicians have to support their clients and one another.
-I would love to welcome more MH clinicians – from MHOTs, Psychologists and Behaviour Support Practitioners to our team so that we can continue to provide a high level of client-centred, trauma-informed, and neuro-affirming support and interventions to more participants.
-Growing our team will ensure better access and improved mental health for those who most need it in our community.
+I would love to welcome more MHOTs, Psychologists, and Behaviour Support Practitioners to our team so that we can continue to provide a high level of client-centred, trauma-informed, and neuro-affirming support and interventions to more participants.
+Growing our team will ensure better access and improved mental health for those in our community who most need them.

-To provide a holistic approach to mental health care and meet our clients’ diverse needs and goals, I would like to continue to support our mental health clinicians with their special interest areas whether it be psychosocial disability or neurodiversity.
+To provide a holistic approach to mental health care and meet our clients’ diverse needs and goals, I would like to continue supporting our mental health clinicians in their special interest areas, whether in psychosocial disability or neurodiversity.

-I want to see the MH team at Recovery Station continue to support each other to grow and develop our skills, implementing creative and person-centred therapies utlising evidence based practice, a range of therapy approaches and evolving technologies to support our clients to achieve their goals and optimal mental health and wellbeing.
+I want to see the MH team at Recovery Station continue to support each other as we grow and develop our skills, implementing creative and person-centred therapies, utilising evidence-based practice, a range of therapy approaches, and evolving technologies to support our clients in achieving their goals and optimal mental health and wellbeing.

 Meagen | Clinical Manager